rackerlabs/support-how-to/content/managed-operations/types-of-databases.md

 ### Next step

-[Properties of RDBMS and NoSQL databases](how-to/properties-of-rdbms-and-nosql-databases/)
+[Properties of RDBMSs and NoSQL databases](how-to/properties-of-rdbmss-and-nosql-databases/)